 The following questions can help to get your thoughts going:

-- What is his greatest strength?
+- What is their greatest strength?

-- When did you fall in love with him?
+- When did you fall in love?

 - What is your favorite memory of the two of you?